Sarah Abbott, Ph.D.Faculty Connected Learning Organizer; Assistant Professor of Criminal Justice

-Dr. Abbott is completing her Ph.D. in Law, Policy, and Society at Northeastern University.
-She has taught a variety of courses at Boston University and Mass Bay Community College, and she has also run seminars and workshops for police departments and other organizations.
-She is currently the Director of Jail Diversion Programs for the Framingham Police Department, and she has presented and published widely on the topics of jail diversion programs and the treatment of mental illness in the justice system.
+Dr. Abbott received her Ph.D. in Law, Policy, and Society at Northeastern University and prior to teaching at Lasell, taught a variety of courses at Boston University and Mass Bay Community College.
+Dr. Abbott serves as a consultant to several police agencies where she has provided trainings, ran seminars and facilitated workshops.
+She is currently the Director of Jail Diversion Programs for Advocates Inc., and has presented and written widely on the topics of jail diversion programs and the treatment of mental illness in the justice system.

 What is your teaching philosophy for Lasell courses?